Short stem prosthesis: Benefits, challenges, and success factors

 The short-stem prosthesis is not suitable for all patients.
 Especially in patients with poor bone quality or certain anatomical conditions, a conventional prosthesis may be the better choice.
 A careful preoperative assessment is therefore essential.

-• Patient selection: A thorough preoperative evaluation by the surgeon is crucial to determine whether a short stem prosthesis is the appropriate option for the individual patient.
-Factors such as bone quality, age, activity level, and overall health must be considered.
+• Patient selection: A thorough preoperative assessment by the surgeon is essential to determine whether a short-stem prosthesis is the appropriate option for the individual patient.
+Factors such as bone quality, age, activity level, and overall health must be taken into account.

 Long-term data